Please click on the links or navigation bar (top left =) for more pages

 Bramble shoots grow up to 8ft long, when the end of the shoots touch soil they root and send out more shoots quickly forming a dense thorny blackberry bush.

-If your garden is clear of Bramble, Keeping it clear by pulling and digging out young seedlings as soon as they appear, will save a lot of hard work later.
+If your garden is clear of Bramble, keep it clear by pulling or digging out young seedlings as soon as they appear, saves a lot of hard work later.

 BUT you wouldn't be reading this if your garden was clear, so lets get started, there isn't a easy way, and there isn't a new miracle shortcut but it can be done.
 There are basically two ways to clear Bramble.

 The two methods I use to clear brambles.

 Cutting the bush back and treating with Weed-killer to kill the root.